 You can also use dynamic statement descriptors when creating a charge so that each payment has a custom statement descriptor.
 This dynamic text is appended to the shortened descriptor set in the Stripe Dashboard.
 Statement descriptor prefixes are limited to between 2 and 10 characters.
 For detailed information, see the documentation on statement descriptors.

 After you set up your account, you’ll want to keep it safe.
 Here are some recommendations:

 - Keep private information private

-- Your password should be known only to you, and your secret API keys kept confidentially on your own servers.
+- Don’t share your password and keep your secret API keys confidentially on your own servers.
 As a reminder, Stripe employees will never ask you for them.

 - Don’t reuse your Stripe password

-- Your password should be unique to Stripe.
+- Use a password that’s unique to Stripe..
 If you use your password on another site and that site is compromised, an attacker could use those stolen credentials to take over your account.

 - Use team members to provide others with access to your account